Charles James Blomfield (Indian Army officer)

+Family

+Blomfield was the son of the Rev. George John Blomfield and Isabella Blomfield, who were first cousins.
+His maternal grandfather was the Rt.
+Rev. Charles James Blomfield, Bishop of London, and his brother was the architect Sir Reginald Blomfield.

 Military career

 Educated at Haileybury and the Royal Military College, Sandhurst, Blomfield was commissioned in the 20th Regiment of Foot in 1875.
-He became Acting Military Secretary to the Commander-in-chief, Bombay Army in 1891, Deputy Assistant Adjutant-General in Bombay in 1897 and Assistant Adjutant-General Bombay later in the year.
+He was promoted to major in July 1890 and became Acting Military Secretary to the Commander-in-chief, Bombay Army in 1891, Deputy Assistant Adjutant-General in Bombay in 1897 and Assistant Adjutant-General Bombay later in the year.

 Blomfield saw action in the Sudan Expedition in 1898, for which he was appointed a Companion of the Distinguished Service Order, and then took part in the Relief of Ladysmith in late 1899 during the Second Boer War.
 Following the end of the war in June 1902, he became commander of the Harrismith and Natal Sub-District, with the local rank of brigadier-general on the staff.
+He was promoted to major general in February 1907.

 He was later appointed General Officer Commanding Wessex Division in January 1909 and General Officer Commanding 1st (Peshawar) Division in October 1912.
 His last appointment was as General Officer Commanding 66th (2nd East Lancashire) Division in November 1915, a post he held until February 1917.

 He was appointed a Companion of the Order of the Bath in 1906.

+He died at his home in Frampton on Severn on 3 March 1928.